-Bartosz Stodulski creator of Laboratorium EE, a technology company specialising in the design and implementation of digital services that enable a real social change 2 FRAMING AND THE SELECTION OF TOPICS IN JOURNALISM (GB, DE, PL) one of the main tasks facing the media, as well as the experts and professionals who contribute their opinion therein, has become the need to explain complex issues and provide wide audiences with clear and comprehensible descriptions of the social reality.
+Hubert Borowski manager of data department at Laboratorium EE, where he worked among others on the data-based project called "Sonar" carried out for the Gazeta Wyborcza 2 FRAMING AND THE SELECTION OF TOPICS IN JOURNALISM (EN, DE, PL) One of the main tasks facing the media, as well as the experts and professionals who contribute their opinion therein, has become the need to explain complex issues and provide wide audiences with clear and comprehensible descriptions of the social reality.
 This is done, inter alia, by generating ideologically useful narratives and mobilising interpretative schemes to facilitate an understanding of the issues in the current media agenda.
 An important strategy for shaping public opinion can be the so-called 'framing' of public affairs and the activity of social life participants.
 The analyses in this field have been developed for more than thirty years in various research areas, known collectively as framing analysis.
 The findings in this area can be considered as important intellectual instrumentation needed for examining interpretative schemes present in the media (media frames) and different forms of collective action (collective action frames), for example, the activities of new social movements and think tanks.
-This research puts forward a number of arguments to help us to distance ourselves from the patterns of defining the social problems that are currently dominating the media and the explanations provided by symbolic elites (e.g. publicists, scholars, experts, journalists, and politicians), as well as the analyses of its origins and sources, formulated moral judgments, and preferred 'corrective policies.
+This research puts forward a number of arguments to help us to distance ourselves from the patterns of defining the social problems that are currently dominating the media and the explanations provided by symbolic elites (e.g. publicists, scholars, experts, journalists, and politicians), as well as the analyses of its origins and sources, formulated moral judgments, and preferred corrective policies.
 We offer a two-part workshop focused on the topic of right-wing populism.
 In the first part, we will look at the difference in framing the security and migration issues in mainstream and alternative media.
 In the second part, we will present materials from Polish media which help highlight the main patterns of interpretation used by journalists to describe the activities of the new right-wing political circles in Germany - PEGIDA and Alternative für Deutschland (AfD).
 Moderation:

-Dr Karol Franczak Department of Research on Social Communication, University of Lodz Karolin Schwarz Freelance journalist & founder of Hoaxmap, Berlin 3 RELATIONS BETWEEN BUSINESS AND POLITICS (GB, DE, PL) The aim of the workshop will be to answer the question of how the media should describe the relationship between the economy and politics.
+Dr Karol Franczak Department of Research on Social Communication, University of Lodz Karolin Schwarz Freelance journalist & founder of Hoaxmap, Berlin 3 RELATIONS BETWEEN BUSINESS AND POLITICS (EN, DE, PL) The aim of the workshop will be to answer the question of how the media should describe the relationship between the economy and politics.
 How does it stand back and defend against the pressures exerted by business and politics?
 And how should this defence be reconciled with the market requirements which most media entities are bound by?
 During the workshop, our guests will touch upon the following topics: business - politics - media (a review of the current situation regarding the relationship between them in Poland and Germany); developing a catalogue of threats, attempting to outline how to defend against these threats.
 Impulse:

-Dr Marcin Kędzierski Programme Director of the Jagellonian Club Dr Ewa Łabno-Falęcka Head of Corporate Communication and External Affairs, Mercedes-Benz
+Dr Marcin Kędzierski Programme Director of the Jagellonian Club Dr Ewa Łabno-Falęcka Head of Corporate Communication and External Affairs, Mercedes-Benz Polska Moderation:

-Polska

-Moderation:

-Mathias Brüggmann "Handelsblatt" Rafał Woś "Tygodnik Powszechny" 11:30-13:00 BEST PRACTICE REGARDING COOPERATION AMONG JOURNALISTS IN EUROPE (GB, DE, PL) any Polish journalists work in German editorial offices.
+Mathias Brüggmann "Handelsblatt" Rafał Woś "Tygodnik Powszechny" 11:30-13:00 BEST PRACTICE REGARDING COOPERATION AMONG JOURNALISTS IN EUROPE (EN.
+DE.
+PL) any Polish journalists work in German editorial offices.
 However, save for correspondents, there are only a few Germans working in the Polish media.
 Where does this discrepancy come from?
 How many foreigners work in the media in other European states and what factors drive this number?
 Should journalists from different European states cooperate with one another more closely?
 Is there a need for an additional platform for professional exchange?
 In an open atmosphere, experts will discuss the work and cooperation of journalists and editorial offices in Europe.

 Guests: